Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 9. [5x7 Desktop Picture Frame with paper mat insert](https://amzn.to/3tJUklN) for housing the screen for display.
 The mat will need to be modified later to fit the screen dimensions.

 # New Build Guide

 1. **Configure SD Card:**
-   - Use the Raspberry Pi Imager on macOS.
+   - Use the Raspberry Pi Imager.
    - Set a hostname, ID, and unique password.
    - Add your network SSID and password.
    - Enable SSH on the second tab.